 In 1982 science fiction film Tron premiered to audiences around the world.
-A feat of innovative filmmaking, it was lauded around the world as a giant step forward in special effects.
+A feat of innovative filmmaking, it was lauded as a giant step forward in special effects.
 Looking back now, it may seem slightly primitive compared to today’s special effects-laden blockbusters.
 In truth, though, it laid the foundation of modern effects-driven cinema.

 The difference between it and previous science fiction films that relied on special effects was that a large portion of the film took place inside a computer.
 Tron was one of the first true mass-produced representations of Virtual Reality or VR as its more commonly known.
 The film also influenced the look of very early VR that came after it’s release.